AngleProtocol/merkl-docs/earning-with-merkl/earn-with-merkl/README.md

 In the following pages, we explain in more detail how to take advantage of the [Concentrated Liquidity (CLAMM)](earn-on-concentrated-liquidity-campaigns.md) campaigns on Merkl to earn rewards.

 If you want to learn  the Other ways to earn on Merkl both actively and passively, check the [Other Ways to Earn on Merkl page](other-ways-to-earn-on-merkl.md).

+{% hint style="info" %}
+For users, the main risk lies with the protocols being incentivized, not with Merkl, as users do not need to stake any assets to be eligible and claim their rewards.
+However, users' funds on the incentivized protocols could be at risk due to the inherent risks associated with those protocols, such as smart contract vulnerabilities or operational failures.
+Nevertheless, these risks are not directly caused by Merkl's architecture and smart contracts.
+To mitigate the risks associated with third-party protocols, we diligently whitelist every project we work with to ensure they are reliable and safe for our users.
+This involves thorough due diligence and ongoing monitoring of these projects to maintain a high standard of security and trustworthiness.

+Additionally, there are potential risks associated with the front-end, such as malicious transaction injection, which could occur if the front-end is compromised and a malicious actor injects harmful transactions, and the incorrect display of data.
+However, these risks are inherent to all blockchain protocols that rely on front-end interfaces.
+{% endhint %}